jmc316/cs1666_organization/management/Platformer.md

 1. 10/6 - 10/19
 	* Manager: Alvyn Berg
 	* Goals:
-		1. Main: Add window borders to moving box example so that the box collides with the borders and cannot move through/past them.
+		1. Main: Spawn player image and move it around a bordered level to collide with a 'level-cleared' hit-box.
 		1. Networking team: Each person on Networking team builds a web-server, following the final project in the Rust Book